 Whilst your first pan is simmering you can then boil the rest of the rice in water for approximately 15 minutes.
 Alternatively you can just use your rice cooker.
 If you decide to do the rice in a pan then make sure you set the rice to drain as soon as it’s ready.

-After 30 or so minutes, the butternut squash should be soft and cooked through so it’s time to take it off the heat.
-It’s now time to blend it before returning it to the pan and adding the other batch of drained, cooked rice.
+After 30 or so minutes, the butternut squash should be soft and cooked through.
+This means it’s time to take it off the heat.
+You can now blend it before returning it to the pan and adding the other batch of drained, cooked rice.
 Now that everything is cooking together you can set the pan to simmer and season to your desired taste.

-Your soup is now ready to be garnished with coriander and served!
+Your soup can now be garnished with coriander and served!

 The most prevalent vitamin in butternut squash is vitamin A which is a powerful weapon for keeping your skin healthy.
 It is also a great vitamin for maintaining good eyesight and it has even been suggested that it can help the body in the fight against some cancers.